proteo

 changing it will drastically affect the resulting output even with the same sources at the inputs.

-Slowing down the time will capture a bigger portion of the incoming source with
+Slowing down the time will capture a bigger portion of the incoming source with more harmonics.

-As a result, increasing it allows to capture up to low audio rate signals or
+As a result, increasing it allows to capture up to low audio rate signals or really small fragments of the signal.

 Exploring the interaction between Proteo, the sources and the time will force you to change your mind about how sounds and harmonics can be generated: